 Care recommendations, guidelines, resources, and other supplemental information

 The Veteran’s demographics and key insights into the Veteran’s medical record will provide users with information that can help guide development of an outreach approach.
 The application will provide this information coupled with guidance and resources related to the Veteran’s specific information.
 For example, if a Veteran’s health record indicates a previous diagnosis of Major Depressive Disorder (MDD), the application will use logic-based business rules to then display clinical care guidelines, evaluation tools, and resources at local VA facilities that are relevant to outreach and care for patients with MDD.
 The dashboard will also feature administrative functions related to the management of this content so that users can add new resources, updated care guidelines, and care recommendations as they are developed and identified.
 These features will help care providers identify at-risk Veterans, understand the Veteran’s circumstances, and devise targeted outreach and intervention strategies, custom-tailored to each Veteran’s needs.

+The visual features of the Dashboard will be primarily displayed as “widgets” within the Dashboard’s GUI.
+Widgets are small, modular displays of Dashboard information, with limited scope and functionality within the widget’s window.
+The primary benefit of adopting a widget-driven design is to provide end-users with the ability to pick and choose which widgets they most want to see, while also providing the ability to resize and move widgets according to user preference.
+Technical aspects of the Dashboard and its widget-driven development are described in Section 5.2.1.2 of the SDD: https://internal.vacloud.us/wiki/pages/81X0Z7X5/Perceptive_Reach_Deliverables.html.

 The following sections describe the specific screen features of the Dashboard in further detail.